chaoss/augur/docs/source/quick-start.rst

 - Select Installation type "Erase disk and install Ubuntu".
 .. image:: development-guide/images/Ad.png
   :width: 600
 - Enter your details and set a password.
+Remember the password as this will be the password of the root user.
 .. image:: development-guide/images/Ac.png
   :width: 600
 .. image:: development-guide/images/Ab.png